emre-us/handwriting-recognition/README.md

 This project attempts to predict digits from handwritten numbers.
 It was originally presented to AT&T Bell Labs to help build automatic mail-sorting machines for the USPS.
 It has been used since early 1990s to compare machine learning performance on pattern recognition.

 The main aim is to predict the number written based on the darkness of each pixel.
-This is a classification problem and considers kNN and Random Forest approaches.
+This is a classification problem and considers kNN and Random Forest approaches along with a simple ensemble of the two.

 It uses the following packages: